FA21-CSCE431/project-final-code-cadetmembertracker/README.md

 Congrats you now have a deployment pipeling up and running that will update after any new push to the repo.

 ## CI/CD

 Continuous Development is taken care of with our heroku deployment.

 Each time the repository is updated.
 The heroku app will automatically be updated.

-## User Support
+## Support ##

-Manuals are available to the admin throught the application itself.
+Admins can find support for different tabs in the form of instructions on the respective pages, as well as contacting the developers and George Hass.
+Users looking for help seek out assistance from the customer.